herflis/concepts-temp/content/user-management.md

 metaDescription: "sensenet User Management"
 ---

-User management is a core function of the business, that includes user creation and assigning roles to the users.
+User management is a core function of the business, that includes user creation, rights management and assigning roles to the users.
 Effective user management contains adjusting the access rights of the users who change role, get promoted or leave the company.
 It is important to close these changes in short time, this way we can increase employee productivity.

 # Users and groups as content

-sensenet is built around content, so they are also users ang groups.
-Every content is built up by fields, so for example a user as content has a name field and password field (among others).
-The type of the content is called content type, and it defines a set of fields a content possesses, and also the behavior of it.
+sensenet is built around content, as well as users and groups.
+Every content is built up by fields, so for example a user as content has numerous special fields as well for storing data like their username and password (among others).

 # Built-in groups and users

 sensenet offers special and built-in groups and users by default.
 All users and almost all groups are stored in the /Root/IMS folder.
-It is possible jto create groups outside the IMS folder.
-These are local groups created under workspaces.
+It is possible to create groups outside the IMS folder.
+These are local groups created for using individual workspaces.

 Built-in groups in sensenet are regular groups, meaning their membership can be freely modified.
 They are used in the default Content Repository structure extensively, but no hard-coded logic is built on them (except for the Administrators group, please do not delete that one).
 This means you can freely change or replace these groups with your own custom groups in your permission settings.
 The best practice however is that you build on them, using the suggested purpose in the following sections.